mlaursen/coc-scssmodules/README.md

 details when the autocompletion items if you do not like the default value of `string (cssmodule)`.

+## TODO

+Need to look into a way to actually write tests for this.
+None of the other `coc-*` extensions have tests right now, so nothing really to reference.
+I could write some tests for the utils and regexp at least.

 [coc.nvim]: https://github.com/neoclide/coc.nvim
 [css modules]: https://github.com/css-modules/css-modules
 [vim's plugin manager for coc-extensions]: